openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 contain inappropriate or off-topic material, should be edited quickly to remove text, images, or links.

 #.
-Log in to the course with your discussion administrator username.
+Log in to the site and then select the course on your **Current Courses**
+   dashboard.

 #.
 Click the **Edit** button below the post or response or the pencil icon for
    the comment.